 Section 1.
 At least one Ministry Servant shall be identified as the Treasurer and tasked with forming a ministry group to manage the joint finances of Restoration Fellowship Network.
 They are authorized by the Family Council to receive all monies, to disburse the same, and to keep an accurate account thereof.
 It shall be the duty of the treasurer to keep safely all funds in the possession and control of the Fellowship, to make a complete annual report to the Family Council of the receipts and disbursements, and update the finances at each meeting of the Family Council.
 The annual report should be made available to any member upon request or to arrange for access via a website or email.

 Section 2.
 The Family Council shall appoint a competent auditor whose duty shall be to examine the books and other financial records of the treasurer and to make a full report of their condition in writing to the Family Council at least once yearly, or at such other time or times, as may be required.
-Said auditor shall in no case be a member of Restoration Fellowship Network.
+Said auditor shall in no case be a member of Restoration Fellowship Network or have other related conflict of interest.

 ARTICLE V Dissolution Clause